Artiodactyla: Threats

 The aurochs has been extinct since the 17th century.

 The endangerment level of each even-toed ungulate is different.
 Some species are synanthropic (such as the wild boar) and have spread into areas that they are not indigenous to, either having been brought in as farm animals or having run away as people's pets.
 Some artiodactyls also benefit from the fact that their predators (e.g., the Tasmanian tiger) were severely decimated by ranchers, who saw them as competition.

 Conversely, many artiodactyls have declined significantly in numbers, and some have even gone extinct, largely due to over-hunting, and, more recently, habitat destruction.
 Extinct species include several gazelles, the aurochs, the Malagasy hippopotamus, the bluebuck, and Schomburgk's deer.
-Two species, the scimitar-horned oryx and Père David's deer, are extinct in the wild.
-14 species are considered critically endangered, including the addax, the kouprey, the wild Bactrian camel, Przewalski's gazelle, the saiga, and the pygmy hog.
-24 species are considered endangered.
+One species, the Père David's deer, is extinct in the wild, after the successful reintroduction of the scimitar-horned oryx.
+Fourteen species are considered critically endangered, including the addax, and possibly extinct kouprey.
+24 species are considered endangered, such as the wild Bactrian camel, Przewalski's gazelle, and the pygmy hog.